m227chan/Roomies-App/README.md

 ### Interactive Calendar 📅

 Stay in sync and live harmoniously with our interactive calendar feature.
 Coordinate schedules, designate quiet hours, and seamlessly communicate about shared responsibilities like chores.
-Roomies empowers you to build a well-organized and enjoyable living environment, reducing conflicts and improving overall housemate satisfaction.
+Roomies empowers you to build a well-organized and enjoyable living environment, reducing conflicts and improving overall roommate satisfaction.